AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/planning-a-project/plan-project-overview.md

 product-area: projects
 navigation-topic: create-and-manage-projects
 title: Plan a project
-description: For information about project information, the Project Team, and how to plan a project, see the following articles:
+description: For information about project information, the Project Team, and how to plan a project, see the following articles - EDIT ME.
 ---

 # Plan a project